 - advising clients in bankruptcy and reorganization proceedings regarding “controlled group” issues and the role of the Pension Benefit Guaranty Corporation (PBGC); and

 - designing, drafting and counseling tax-exempt entities with respect to 403(b) retirement plans and deferred compensation plans intended to compliance with section 457 of the Internal Revenue Code.

-Presently, our Employee Benefits practice consists of 20 full-time employee benefits lawyers.
-Many of our employee benefits lawyers are nationally recognized in the field.
-Sidley lawyers have contacts at the Treasury Department, the Internal Revenue Service, the Department of Labor and the Pension Benefit Guaranty Corporation.
+Many of our employee benefits lawyers are nationally recognized in the field and have contacts at the Treasury Department, the Internal Revenue Service, the Department of Labor and the Pension Benefit Guaranty Corporation.

 Our practice includes representation of some of America’s largest companies, as well as a large number of small and medium-sized businesses employing between 20 to several hundred employees.
 Our lawyers also represent several of the largest private foundations in the country, as well as a number of other tax-exempt non-profit organizations, such as foundations, trade associations, civic and other public benefit organizations.
 In addition, Sidley serves as employee benefits counsel to the retirement plan offered to members of the American Bar Association.